nikhilkhire/BankAccountToy/README.md

 I have used H2 datanase for now but we can easily configure any relational database instead.

-As an initial commit there are no test cases added.
+As an initial commit there are only few test cases added.

 Below is sample request for transfer:
 {